See Video of Immigration Office (other page)

 We got a reply via email that our application had been approved (within 2 hours, but these were Corona times, when people possibly were not very busy).
 You can then go back to the website and find the link from which you can print the Receipt of Notification note, that includes also the date for your next application.
 You should keep it in your passport.

 The IT department at Immigration has indeed done a great job with this application process.
+But they should keep track of their encryption certificates ! (see above)

 When going to the Immigration Bureau website, just click on the icon (with numbers 1, 2, 3) saying Service.
 Then next page will show you a link for the application